 Loans - Loans are considered contributions and are subject to contribution limitations.
 Loans to or from each person or political committee must be reported together with names, addresses, occupations, and principal places of business, if any, of the lenders and endorsers, including the date and amount of each loan on the campaign treasurer's report.
+[F.S.
+106.011(5)(a)]

 Loans made by a candidate to his or her own campaign are not subject to contribution limitations.
 A candidate who makes a loan to his or her campaign and reports the loan as required by Section 106.07, F.S. may be reimbursed for the loan at any time the campaign account has sufficient funds to repay the loan and satisfy its other obligations.
+[F.S.
+106.07(4)(a)3; 106.08(1)(b); 106.11(6)]

 Campaign Loans Report - A person elected to office must report all loans, exceeding \$500 in value, made to him or her and used for campaign purposes, and made in the twelve months preceding his or her election to office, to the filing officer.
 The report must be made on Forms DS-DE 73 and 73A, Campaign Loans Report within ten days after being elected to office.
+[F.S.
+106.075(1)]

 Any person who makes a contribution to an individual to pay all or part of a loan incurred in the twelve months preceding the election, to be used for the individual's campaign, may not contribute more than the amount which is allowed in Section 106.08(1), F.S.
 [F.S.
-106.011, 106.07 and 106.075]
+106.075(2)]

 Electioneering Communication - F.S.
-106.011(18)(a) states that "Electioneering communication" means any communication that is publicly distributed by a television station, radio station, cable television system, satellite system, newspaper, magazine, direct mail, or telephone and that:
+106.011(8)(a) states that "Electioneering communication" means any communication that is publicly distributed by a television station, radio station, cable television system, satellite system, newspaper, magazine, direct mail, or telephone and that:

-- 1. Refers to or depicts a clearly identified candidate for office without expressly advocating the election or defeat of a candidate but that is susceptible of no reasonable interpretation other than an appeal to vote for or against a specific candidate; - 2.
-Is made within 30 days before a primary or special primary election or 60 days before any other election for the office sought by the candidate; and - 3.
+1. Refers to or depicts a clearly identified candidate for office without expressly advocating the election or defeat of a candidate but that is susceptible of no reasonable interpretation other than an appeal to vote for or against a specific candidate;

+- 2. Is made within 30 days before a primary or special primary election or 60 days before any other election for the office sought by the candidate; and - 3.
 Is targeted to the relevant electorate in the geographic area the candidate would represent if elected.

 Electioneering Communication is not [F.S.
-106.011(18)(b)3] a communication that constitutes a public debate or forum that includes at least two opposing candidates for an office or one advocate and one opponent of an issue, or that solely promotes such a debate or forum and is made by or on behalf of the person sponsoring the debate or forum, provided that:
+106.011(8)(b)3] a communication that constitutes a public debate or forum that includes at least two opposing candidates for an office or one advocate and one opponent of an issue, or that solely promotes such a debate or forum and is made by or on behalf of the person sponsoring the debate or forum, provided that:

 - a.
-The staging organization is either: - A charitable organization that does not make other electioneering communications and does not otherwise support or oppose any political candidate or political party; or - 2.
-A newspaper, radio station, television station, or other recognized news medium; and
+The staging organization is either: - 1.
+A charitable organization that does not make other electioneering communications and does not otherwise support or oppose any political candidate or political party; or - 2.
+A newspaper, radio station, television station, or other recognized news medium; and b.
+The staging organization does not structure the debate to promote or advance one candidate or issue position over another.

-- b.
-The staging organization does not structure the debate to promote or advance one candidate or issue position over another. - c.
-For purposes of this chapter, an expenditure made for, or in furtherance of, an electioneering communication shall not be considered a contribution to or on behalf of any candidate. - d.
+c.
+For purposes of this chapter, an expenditure made for, or in furtherance of, an electioneering communication shall not be considered a contribution to or on behalf of any candidate.

+d.
 For purposes of this chapter, an electioneering communication shall not constitute an independent expenditure nor be subject to the limitations applicable to independent expenditures.